 (c) The characteristics of autism spectrum disorder are not better described by another established or suspected eligibility for special education services.
 A child may not be eligible for special education services on the basis of an autism spectrum disorder if the child's primary disability is an Emotional Behavior Disability under OAR 581-015-2145.
 However, a child with autism spectrum disorder as a primary disability may also have an Emotional Behavior Disability as a secondary disability.

-(3) To be eligible for special education services as a child with an autism spectrum disorder, the eligibility team must also determine that:
+(4) Eligibility Determination: To be eligible for services as a child with autism spectrum disorder for Early Intervention, Early Childhood or School Age Special Education services, the eligibility team must also determine that:

-(a) For a child age 3 to 5, the child’s disability has an adverse impact on the child’s developmental progress; or

-(b)For a child age 5 to 21, the student's disability has an adverse impact on the student's educational performance.

-(c) The child needs special education services as a result of the disability.

-(d) The team has considered the child’s special education eligibility, and determined that the eligibility is not due to a lack of appropriate instruction in reading, including the essential components of reading instruction (phonemic awareness, phonics, vocabulary development; reading fluency/oral reading skills; and reading comprehension strategies); and is not due to a lack of appropriate instruction in math; and is not due to limited English proficiency.
+(a) The child has autism spectrum disorder as defined in this rule; and

+(b) The child is eligible for services in accordance with Early Intervention (OAR 581-015-2780), Early Childhood special education (OAR 581-015-2795), or School Age special education (OAR 581-015-2120).